rileypb/zmap/README.md

 # zmap
  An interactive fiction mapper

+ zmap is an easy, text-driven mapping application for interactive fiction.
+Maps are input using a simple domain-specific language.

+ ## Releases

  [v1.0.0 for Mac](https://github.com/rileypb/zmap/releases/download/v1.0.0/zmap.dmg)

  __If anyone out there would be willing to package zmap for Windows and/or Linux, let me know at rileypb@gmail.com__

- zmap is an easy, text-driven mapping application for interactive fiction.
-Maps are input using a simple domain-specific language.

  ## zmap code
  Here's how to input a map: (if you want, have a look at the [Antlr grammar](https://github.com/rileypb/zmap/blob/main/src/main/python/zmap.g4).)